HMS Venturer (Type 31 frigate)

-HMS Venturer is the lead ship of the Type 31 frigate-class currently under construction for the Royal Navy and the seventh vessel named HMS Venturer.
+HMS Venturer (pennant number F12) is the lead ship of the Type 31 frigate-class currently under construction for the Royal Navy and the seventh vessel named HMS Venturer.

 In May 2021, the names of the five planned Type 31 ships were announced by the First Sea Lord.
 The names were selected to represent key themes that represent the future plans of the Royal Navy and Royal Marines.

 Venturer, named after the Second World War submarine Venturer (P68), the only submarine ever to have, while underwater, destroyed an enemy submarine in underwater battle, symbolises technology and innovation.

-As of 2021, planning envisages Venturer being launched in 2023 and entering service by the 2025.The entire class is to be in service by February 2030.
+As of 2023, planning envisaged Venturer being launched in 2024 and entering service by 2025.
+In mid-2024 it was reported that the Type 31 program was likely behind schedule with Venturer not having been launched by mid-2024 as had been planned and with the ship now envisaged for service entry in late 2026/early 2027.
+The entire class is still planned to be in service by 2030.

 First steel was cut for the new ship on 23 September 2021 signalling the start of construction.
-The keel of the ship was ceremonially laid down in April 2022.
+The keel of the ship was ceremonially laid down in April 2022 and launched, by being floated off a launch barge, in June 2025.